ItalyPaleAle/prvt/README.md

 ## Pre-compiled binaries

-The easiest way to install prvt is to download a pre-compiled binary, available for Windows, macOS, Linux, FreeBSD.
+The easiest way to install prvt is to download a pre-compiled binary, available for Windows, macOS, and Linux.
 Check out the [Releases](https://github.com/ItalyPaleAle/prvt/releases) section.

 ### Running on macOS